 Step 6: Click on "Console Output".
 If the build pipeline and docker registries have been set up properly as part of CD/CI setup, the docker image will be built and pushed to the registry.
 The console output will have the docker image ID for the module.
 Scroll down to the bottom and copy the following information -

 Image name of the build

-It is best practice to always test out any new module in the dev environment.
+Step 8: It is best practice to always test out any new module in the dev environment.
 Select the environment you would like to deploy to and click on the "Run" icon on the right-hand side of the page against the environment.
 In the Images text box, paste the copied docker image ID and click "Build".
-Please see the screenshot below.
+Refer to the screenshot below.

 Jenkins will now take care of deploying the new image to the DIGIT environment.